tankunsheng/bickup/README.md

     1. Frontend Stack deploys generated build from frontend into S3
     2. Backend Stack deploys all other AWS resources (refer to archi above)

+## CICD
+Project automated deployment is ran through Gitlab CI in gitlab.com (refer to gitlab-ci.yml file) and not through Github Actions.
+The repo in Github is plainly for viewing.

 ---

 ## References